Summary: in this tutorial, we will introduce you to the SQL language, discuss standard SQL and some popular SQL dialects.

 - PL/pgSQL stands for Procedural Language/PostgreSQL that consists of SQL dialect and extensions implemented in PostgreSQL

 - MySQL has its own procedural language since version 5.
-MySQL then was acquired by Oracle.
+Note that MySQL was acquired by Oracle.

 In each tutorial, we will explain the SQL syntax structures and behaviors that are valid across the databases.
-In addition, we will discuss any exception in a particular database.
+We also will discuss the exceptions if they exist in a particular database.